Josh Wilson (baseball): York Revolution

-Second stint with the Rangers
+Texas Rangers (second stint)

 On April 18, 2017, Wilson was signed by the Texas Rangers to a minor league contract.

 Cleveland Indians

-The Rangers traded Wilson to the Cleveland Indians in exchange for cash considerations on June 1, 2017.
-He elected free agency on November 6, 2017.
+On June 1, 2017, Wilson was traded to the Cleveland Indians in exchange for cash considerations.
+Playing in 54 games for the Triple–A Columbus Clippers, Wilson batted .207/.291/.303 with two home runs and nine RBI.
+He elected free agency following the season on November 6.

-Post playing career
+Post-playing career

 On January 7, 2019, Wilson was named to the scouting staff for the Detroit Tigers.